aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

 ### For all Git sources

-For all Git sources, you can fetch submodules while cloing git repo.
+For all Git sources, you can fetch submodules while cloning git repo.

 ```ts
 const gitHubSource = codebuild.Source.gitHub({